lmorg/murex/docs/blog/reading_lists.md

 > `out` in Murex is the equivalent of `echo` in Bash.
 In fact you can still use `echo` in Murex albeit that is just aliased to `out`.

-It is also worth noting that since Murex version 3.1 lambdas have been available, allowing you to write code that looks a like this:
+It is also worth noting that since Murex version 5.0 lambdas have been available, allowing you to write code that looks a like this:

 ```
-$json[{out "Hello $."}]
+@json[{out "Hello $."}]
 ```

 But more on that in a different article.